Last updated on September 20th, 2022

 You can measure the CAC index in isolation, a process that has some value.
 However, if you compare it with other metrics, you get a much better – and more accurate – picture of how your marketing campaigns are performing.
 Let’s explore how you assess your CAC in combination with your LTV (Lifetime Value of your customer).
 If you’re interested in this topic, read more on how to set up a solid LTV).

-The goal of your effort is to find the marketing channels that have both a high LTV:CAC ratio and are scalable.
+Your marketing efforts aim to find channels with a high LTV:CAC ratio and are scalable.
 It doesn’t make sense to spend all of your time on channels that only deliver small numbers of customers.

-CAC formula is a little bit tricky because each customer has a different definition depending on the type of businesses.
-The customer can be a person who buys a subscription, who pays for more lives or who buys a new pair of shoes.
+CAC formula is a little bit tricky because each customer has a different definition depending on the type of business.
+The customer can be a person who buys a subscription, who pays for more lives, or who buys a new pair of shoes.

-In the ad business, a customer definition is simpler to define: the customer might be a person, to whom – when reaching a particular level – reward ads start to be shown.
+In the ad business, a customer is simpler to define: the customer might be a person to whom reward ads start to be shown when reaching a particular level.

-Examples of customer definition from AppAgent’s client portfolio include:
+Examples of customer definitions from AppAgent’s client portfolio include:

 Kiwi.com – anyone who purchases their first flight ticket, hotel, or any other service.